2016 Human Relations Award Honorees

 Abby is a Nashville-based attorney focusing on family law, sexual orientation, and AIDS-related issues.
 She was one of the lawyers that handled the suit seeking recognition of same-sex marriages in Tennessee and across the nation, resulting in 2015’s landmark Supreme Court decision.

 The American Civil Liberties Union’s Tennessee affiliate has recognized Rubenfeld’s activism with its Bill of Rights Award, and she has received the Dan Bradley Award from the National Lesbian and Gay Law Association for her work toward LGBT equality.
-She is currently on the board of the ACLU of Tennessee and is a past member of the Human Rights Campaign’s board of directors.
+She is a former board member of both the ACLU of Tennessee and the Human Rights Campaign.

 Most recently a Senior Advisor to Mayor Karl Dean, Hershell has been an active participant in organizations and causes affecting Human Relations in Nashville.
 Hershell served on the Metro Human Relations Commission for five years, also acting as interim executive director, as well as the of the ACLU Foundation of Tennessee.
 His participation with Community Nashville includes chairing the HR Awards Dinner, serving on the board, the honoree nominating committee and providing consistent support.